 This is getting the attention of supplement manufacturers and private label distributors who are beginning to offer this oil in order to meet growing consumer demand.
+If you're one of those folks who loves MCT oil, be sure to check out the special 15% off deal you can get at Perfect Keto when you use my discount code YUM15.

 What is MCT Oil and Where Does It Come From?

-One of the top sources of medium-chain triglycerides and MCT oil is coconut oil.
+One of the top sources of medium-chain triglycerides and MCT is coconut oil.
 Medium-chain triglycerides are also sometimes referred to as medium chain fatty acids, or “MCFA” for short.
 In order to understand the effects and benefits of MCT oil, an understanding of the different types of fatty acids is required.

 There are three general types of fats with different chemical structures: